 - Historians and theorists of communication/computing: Claude Shannon, Warren Weaver, Vannevar Bush, etc.

 - Business historians & theorists on the information age: Joseph Schumpeter, Shoshana Zuboff, Peter Senge, Manuel Castells, etc.

 - Critics, cyberlibertarians, and hackers of the information age: John Perry Barlow, Critical Art Ensemble, Donna Haraway, Jodi, etc.

 - Theorists and practitioners of the new “digital humanities”: Franco Moretti, The Stanford Literary lab, Ted Underwood, etc.

 - Theorists of digital “deformance” and “glitch”: Lisa Samuels, Jerome McGann, Mark Sample, Rosa Menkman, etc.

-Key assignments: (some minor assignments below will be optional during the COVID-19 virus and COLA TA labor action situations)
+Key assignments: (some minor assignments below will be optional if UCSB is still teaching courses through remote instruction during Spring 2021)

 - Short essay in which you imagine what computing will be like in the year 2050.